setuptype/Font-Inspector/README.md

 ## Disclaimer

-Font Inspector was made by [Ondrej Jób](http://www.urtd.net), who runs his type foundry [Urtd](http://www.urtd.net) from Bratislava, Slovakia.
+Font Inspector was made by [Ondrej Jób](https://www.setuptype.com), who runs his type foundry [Setup Type](https://www.setuptype.com) from Bratislava, Slovakia.

 Font Inspector is distributed under the [GNU General Public License 3.0](https://gnu.org/licenses/gpl.html).
 For any application that may be incompatible with this license, please contact me to discuss alternatives.